-Because the Switch 2800 Series devices behave in this way (in compliance with the IEEE 802.3 standard), if a device connected to the switch has a fixed configuration at full duplex, the device will not connect correctly to the switch.
+Because the Series 2810 Switch devices behave in this way (in compliance with the IEEE 802.3 standard), if a device connected to the switch has a fixed configuration at full duplex, the device will not connect correctly to the switch.
 The result will be high error rates and very inefficient communications between the switch and the device.

-Make sure all devices connected to the Switch 2800 Series devices are configured to auto negotiate, or are configured to connect at half duplex (all hubs are configured this way, for example).
+Make sure all devices connected to the Series 2810 Switch devices are configured to auto negotiate, or are configured to connect at half duplex (all hubs are configured this way, for example).

 - Faulty or loose cables.
 Look for loose or obviously faulty connections.
 If they appear to be OK, make sure the connections are snug.
 If that does not correct the problem, try a different cable. - Non-standard cables.
 Non-standard and miswired cables may cause network collisions and other network problems, and can seriously impair network performance.
 Use a new correctly-wired cable or compare your cable to the cable in appendix B, "Twisted-Pair Cable/Connector Pin-Outs" on page 5 for pinouts and correct cable wiring.
 A category 5 cable tester is a recommended tool for every 100Base-TX and 1000Base-T network installation. - Improper Network Topologies.
 It is important to make sure you have a valid network topology.
 Common topology faults include excessive cable length and excessive repeater delays between end nodes.
 If you have network problems after recent changes to the network, change back to the previous topology.
 If you no longer experience the problems, the new topology is probably at fault.
-Sample topologies are shown at the end of chapter 2 in this book, and some topology configuration guidelines can be found on the HP ProCurve web site, http://www.hp.com/go/hpprocurve.
+Sample topologies are shown at the end of chapter 2 in this book, and some topology configuration guidelines can be found on the ProCurve Web site, www.procurve.com.